ferminb10/surfs_up/README.md

 Provide a high-level summary of the results and two additional queries that you would perform to gather more weather data for June and December.
 There is a high-level summary of the results and there are two additional queries to perform to gather more weather data for June and December.
 (5 pt)

-Based on the functionality of this script, it's propose can be used for other elections big or small.
-It would be an interesting parameter to see the geographical location of each person who voted and create a heat map.
-This will give valuable information of where to do more outreaching to get a more wholistic representation of the local population.
-The limitations of this dataset are that they only limit a few parameters.
-It would also be interesting to see the age groups and genders that participated in the election so that the parties can go about better strategizing for target audiences they struggled.
+Based on the summary statistic results, it's is seen that on average, temperatures between both months are sustainanle enough to start a surf and ice cream shop business year-round.
+Other paramaters such as tidal activity can be a important parameter to further investigate whether a surf shop is sustainable year round.
+This will give valuable information if people surf in the cold months.
+Also another query should be made for each winter month of Hawaii.
+It was just assumed that December was the coldest month.
+This is a major limitation of for requirements.